oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 - **manifest-tool (Individual from AWS):** create docker manifest list or OCI image index in a registry by using the [manifest-tool push command with either a YAML file describing the images to assemble or by using a series of parameters](https://github.com/estesp/manifest-tool?tab=readme-ov-file#sample-usage).
 - **skopeo (Backed by Red Hat)**: doesn’t support OCI image index and docker manifest list

-Based on the industry observation, Docker buildx plugin supports building a multi-arch image using the OCI image index format.
+In addition, `docker buildx` supports building a multi-arch image using the OCI image index format.
 Even [Docker Official Images](https://docs.docker.com/trusted-content/official-images/) are using the OCI image index format to create multi-platform images.
 [Homebrew](https://github.com/orgs/Homebrew/packages) publishes all images on ghcr.io using OCI image index.
-Docker provides two ways to build a multi-arch image, i.e. _"_[_docker manifest_](https://docs.docker.com/reference/cli/docker/manifest/)_"_ and _"_[_docker buildx_](https://docs.docker.com/reference/cli/docker/buildx/build/)_"._ However, there are some limitations and problems of using Docker to build multi-arch images in certain scenarios and environments.

-## Open Questions

-- Is multi-arch artifact in the scope of the `oras manifest` subcommands?
-Is the multi-arch artifact popular in the industry?
-- Should ORAS support creating Docker manifest list?
-- Is ORAS supposed to add flags "--artifact-type" and `--subject` to `oras manifest index create`?
-- Is it much extensible to introduce a new command `oras annotate` or `oras manifest index annotate` to add or modify annotations of an image index with its child image?
+## Follow-up enhancements in the future releases

+- Support showing platform information of tags in formatted output:  https://github.com/oras-project/oras/issues/1547
+- Support attach annotations to image index and its child image manifest in `oras attach`: https://github.com/oras-project/oras/issues/1531

 ## Appendix

 ### PoC

-The PoC is used for demonstration and testing purposes.
-Note that the PoC is not the ultimate version and be left behind this spec.
-It will be updated accordingly based on this spec.

 #### Create a multi-arch image as an OCI image index locally